Published on April 15, 2020 (over 4 years ago)

 Link#1.
 Live Streaming: Do they offer it?

 Although this post is meant to help you narrow down a live streaming platform, we wanted to name some on-demand streaming platforms in the chart that you might have assumed offer live streaming.
-As of this post, Wistia and Cloudflare Streaming don’t offer live streaming.
+Update: At the time of the original post, Wowza did not offer live streaming.
+This criterion has been removed from the charts above.

 Link#2.
 Latency: Understand your requirements.